chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

     }
     ```

+9. ## scan:
-8. **scan**: Accumulates values emitted by the flow over time, applying a function to each new value and the previously accumulated value.
+   Accumulates values emitted by the flow over time, applying a function to each new value and the previously accumulated value.

     ```kotlin
     import kotlinx.coroutines.flow.*